 Dashcam, (not to be confused with the film of the same name from Host’s director Rob Savage) is writer/director Christian Nilsson’s debut feature.
-Despite that he’s already had a film at the number one position at the US box office.
+Despite that, he’s already had a film at the number one position at the US box office.
 How?
-During the pandemic when there were few theaters open or films to see he rented a theater, played his short Unsubscribe, and bought all the tickets.
+During the pandemic when there were few theatres open or films to see he rented a theatre, played his short Unsubscribe, and bought all the tickets.
 Clever way to get your name out there isn’t it?

 Jake (Eric Tabach, Dead Sound, What We Found) is an editor for a local TV station.
 His assignment at the moment is a simple one.
 Take the dashcam footage of a controversial shooting and edit it and the reporter’s introduction together.

 But along with that footage, he is accidentally sent bodycam footage from the police officer involved.
 Footage that the police say doesn’t and tells a story that contradicts the official account.
 One that indicates former District Attorney Lieberman (Larry Fessenden, Dementer, We Are Still Here) was assassinated by the police at the orders of the governor.
 This could be his big break if he survives long enough to break the story.

 Conspiracy theories and police violence are consistently in the news, so it should be no surprise that we would get a film like Dashcam eventually.
 And having grown up watching conspiracy films like the three I already mentioned, The Parallax View, Winter Kills, etc. it had an appeal for me.

 Unfortunately, Dashcam is nothing like those films.
 Most of the film’s first half is an extended commercial for Adobe Premiere Pro and Apple Computers.
 We even get to see the editing program’s load screen as one of the film’s first images.
 The next hour of the film consists of Jake alone at his keyboard examining the footage in Adobe, doing web searches and video chatting.